 Upon earning his BFA from Parsons School of Design in 1996, McCarty accepted a grant to study at the Benetton-supported, creative research centre Fabrica in Treviso, Italy.
 There, he worked on several prominent fine-art exhibitions, including Habitus, Abito, Abitare, Progetto Arte at the Luigi Pecci Centre for Contemporary Art and KON©EPT, the first major photographic exhibition in Zagreb after the Croatian War of Independence.
 McCarty used the forum to study so-called “war-toys” as cultural artifacts and tools for gaining perspective on conflict.
 Over the next fourteen years, McCarty continued to hone his vision and approach through a variety of artistic and commercial collaborations, including a nearly four-year-stint at Mattel Toys.

-McCarty's work has earned notable praise from such places as CNN.com, The New York Times, L’Uomo Vogue, The Telegraph UK, ABC World News, and XLR8R Magazine.
+McCarty's work has earned notable praise from such places as CNN, Wired, The New York Times, L’Uomo Vogue, The Telegraph UK, ABC World News, and The Huffington Post.
 His commercial photography roster includes pop-culture clients such as Disney, Hasbro, MTV, Kidrobot, Rockstar Games, and Cartoon Network.
 In 2007, McCarty’s work was featured in the first museum exhibition to focus solely on toys as a purposeful means of artistic expression.
 The Pasadena Museum of California Art played host to Beyond Ultraman: Seven Artists Explore the Vinyl Frontier, curated by Maria Kwong.

 In 2010, McCarty decided to challenge his established methods and expand his vision in new directions.
 He began work on an ambitious photo essay that has roots in his “war-toy” study from 1996.
 The WAR-TOYS project seeks to articulate children’s firsthand accounts of war using principles of play and art therapy.
 In practice, boys and girls who have been affected by conflict essentially become art directors for McCarty’s unique toy photography.